newwayland/game/README.md

 boy, does the rest of the world hate that...

-You may want to tune into the [Breakfast Show](https://www.twitch.tv/aldursys) to help you get used to how life works here.
+You may want to tune into the [Breakfast Show](https://www.twitch.tv/newwayland) to help you get used to how life works here.
+Or [join the Discord Server](https://discord.com/invite/ESGqEsv) to add your thoughts and ideas at any time.

 # Your mission